Fasque House: History

 A previous house, known as Fasque, or Faskie, was located roughly 50 yd north of the present site.
 In about the 1750s, Sir Alexander Ramsay, 6th Baronet of Balmain, who had been a local Member of Parliament, planted the beech avenues that survive today.
 William Adam (1689–1748) prepared a plan for the house which is illustrated in his Vitruvius Scoticus, although it was never executed.
 By 1790, the house was increasingly prone to damp, and was demolished only forty years after completion.

-Sir Alexander, by then known as Alexander Ramsay-Irvine, died without heir in 1806, and the estate passed to his nephew, Alexander Burnet, who was made a baronet in 1806, and adopted the Ramsay surname.
+Sir Alexander, by then known as Alexander Ramsay-Irvine, died without an heir in 1806, and the estate passed to his nephew, Alexander Burnet, who was made a baronet in 1806, and adopted the Ramsay surname.
 Although begun by Sir Alexander Ramsay-Irvine, the current house was not completed until about 1809.
 Approximately £30,000 was spent on the project.
 The house took over ten years to construct, with contemporary guide books describing its central hallway as open to the elements, as the world's largest indoor double spiral staircase was being constructed at the back of the hall.
 After his death in May 1810, the younger Alexander's 2nd son, also Alexander Ramsay, inherited the estate and the baronetcy, and kept Fasque for 19 years before having to sell it in the face of rising costs of its upkeep.